-Studies pinpoint specific brain areas and mechanisms associated with depression and anxietyNovember 11th, 2013 in Neuroscience /
+Studies pinpoint specific brain areas and mechanisms associated with depression and anxietyNovember 11, 2013 in Medicine & Health / Neuroscience

 Research released today reveals new mechanisms and areas of the brain associated with anxiety and depression, presenting possible targets to understand and treat these debilitating mental illnesses.
 The findings were presented at Neuroscience 2013, the annual meeting of the Society for Neuroscience and the world's largest source of emerging news about brain science and health.

 More than 350 million people worldwide suffer from clinical depression and between 5 and 25 percent of adults suffer from generalized anxiety, according to the World Health Organization.
 The resulting emotional and financial costs to people, families, and society are significant.
 Further, antidepressants are not always effective and often cause severe side effects.

 - A molecule in the immune system may contribute to depression, suggesting a potential biomarker for the disease (Georgia Hodes, PhD, abstract 542.1, see attached summary).

 - Decreasing a chemical signal in the amygdala, a brain area associated with emotional processing, produces antidepressant-like effects in mice (Yann Mineur, PhD, abstract 504, see attached summary).